panoramichq/panoramic-cli/docs/about.md

 NOTE: aggregation type is deduced from the calculation field itself, therefore it must not be explicitely specified by the field definition file.

 ## TEL functions
 See [tel-functions.md](https://github.com/akovari/panoramic-cli/blob/docs/docs/about.md#tel-functions) document for details.
+There are two dialects of TEL language, one for calculations and one for `data_reference`s in field definitions, that dialect is called "model TEL".
+The main difference is that "model TEL" uses double quote strings to denote SQL columns, but there may be few minor other differences, as outlined in the linked document.

 # Connections
 Connections in `pano` use [SqlAlchemy](https://www.sqlalchemy.org/), so there must be an appropriate SqlAlchemy connector present in user's Python path, and then connection must be created using the appropriate connection string for this connector.